 Living in the Bay Area can sometimes give us a skewed view of our financial situation.
 Many of us know people who have much more wealth than we do.
-But if you own a home, earn a salary typical of the region, or run your own company, you have significant assets that need to be protected.
+But if you own a home, earn a salary typical of the region, or run your own company, you have significant assets that must be protected.

-We never know when something bad might happen to us.
+We never know when something terrible might happen to us.
 Whatever your age or health, you should have a plan that will allow for a smooth transition of your estate to your heirs.
 If you have young children, it’s all the more vital that you provide for their future.

 If you divorce, remarry, have children, move out of California, or make any of several other changes, you’ll want to revisit your plan.
 Any time you encounter any event that changes the nature of your estate, you should update your instructions for what happens to it.

 This website is for informational purposes only.
 Using this site or communicating with Engel Law through this site does not form an attorney/client relationship.